ahmadarafaa/redisync/README.md

 1. Redis Clusters:

-    source_hosts: List of IP addresses or hostnames for the source Redis cluster "it could be one IP if you have Redis was installed as a standalone".
+    source_hosts: List of IP addresses or hostnames for the source Redis cluster "It could be one IP if you have Redis installed as a standalone".

     Example:
     ```python
     source_hosts: ['172.21.0.1', '172.21.0.2', '172.21.0.3']
     ```

-    target_hosts: List of IP addresses or hostnames for the target Redis cluster "it could be one IP if you have Redis was installed as a standalone".
+    target_hosts: List of IP addresses or hostnames for the target Redis cluster "It could be one IP if you have Redis installed as a standalone".

     Example:
     ```python